 Your breasts may scare the living daylights out of you

 When you start breastfeeding, your breasts are going to change.
 I’m talking HUGE.
 And covered in blue veins.
 And rock hard.
 And bumpy.
 And swollen.
 And probably seeping with milk, even when your little one isn’t feeding.
 This is all part of the engorgement stage.

 It’s temporary, thank goodness.

-Having your baby constantly fussing or asking for the breast doesn’t mean he’s starving.
+Constantly asking for the breast doesn’t mean he’s starving

 And it doesn’t mean you’re doing it wrong or that you need to top up with formula.
 In some instances you may need to include formula into your bub’s feeding routine (speak to your doctor about when this is the case), but, in most cases, when your baby is fussing, crying or demanding a feed, it’s because he either wants comfort, or wants to cluster feed to help bring more milk in.